giocomai/castarter.legacy/README.md

 `castarter` is under active development:

 -   some functions may not work as expected;
--   documentation is incomplete (however, most paramters should be self-descriptive);
+-   documentation is incomplete (however, most paramaters should be self-descriptive);
 -   the code has not been optimised.

 Forthcoming features and other development issues